CoreMedia/ckeditor-plugins/packages/ckeditor5-link/TESTING.md

 4. Press link-button in toolbar.

-The `linkTarget` field/state should be empty (or default), i.e. previously entered target should have been cleared.
+The `linkTarget` field/state should be empty (or default), i.e., previously entered target should have been cleared.

 **Possible Design Change:** This expectation is open to design changes, as